r00tstici/writeups/DaVinciCTF_2021/Da Vinci vs Pacioli/README.md

 In this challenge we are given a zip file called 'important_files'.
 Once the content has been extracted, we are faced with another zip and a file with the .pgn (Portable Game Notation) extension, a format used to record chess games.
 The 'chest.zip' file is password protected.
-First we look in the 'amazing_game.pgn' file and try to get some more information.
+First we look in the 'amazing_game.pgn' file and try to get some information.

 ```
 [Event "Playing chess between drawings"]